Causal-JEPA: Learning World Models through Object-Level Latent Masking: Abstract

 \section{Abstract}

 World models require robust relational understanding to support prediction, reasoning, and control.
 While object-centric representations provide a useful abstraction, they are not sufficient to capture interaction-dependent dynamics.
 We therefore propose C-JEPA, a simple and flexible object-centric world model that extends masked joint embedding prediction from image patches to object-centric representations.
-By applying object-level masking that requires an object's state to be inferred from other objects, C-JEPA induces latent interventions with counterfactual-like effects and prevents shortcut solutions, making interaction reasoning essential.
-Empirically, C-JEPA leads to consistent gains in visual question answering, with an absolute improvement of about 20\% in counterfactual reasoning compared to the same architecture without object-level masking.
+By masking object-level latents and requiring each masked object state to be inferred from the surrounding context, C-JEPA imposes structured partial observability during training, creating counterfactual-like prediction queries that discourage shortcut solutions and make interaction-dependent prediction necessary under the learning objective.
+Empirically, C-JEPA leads to consistent gains in visual question answering, with an absolute improvement of about 20\% in counterfactual reasoning over the same architecture without object-level masking.
 On agent control tasks, C-JEPA enables substantially more efficient planning by using only 1\% of the total latent input features required by patch-based world models, while achieving comparable performance.
-Finally, we provide a formal analysis demonstrating that object-level masking induces a causal inductive bias via latent interventions.
-Our code is available at \href{https://github.com/galilai-group/cjepa}{github.com/galilai-group/cjepa}.
+Finally, we provide a formal analysis demonstrating that object-level masking induces useful inductive bias by controlling observability.
+Our code is available at \href{https://github.com/galilai-group/cjepa}{https://github.com/galilai-group/cjepa}.